 An identical Senate version of the same bill, S382, sponsored by Senators Nicholas Scutari and Stephen Sweeney, was voted out of the Health, Human Services and Senior Citizens Committee by a vote of 5-3-1 on 15 December 2014.
 But it was never passed by the Senate.

 A new version of the same bill, The Aid in Dying for the Terminally Ill Act, was passed in an 8-2 vote by the Assembly's Appropriations Committee on Thursday, 6 October 2016.
 On Thursday 20 October, the bill went to the full Assembly, and was passed by a 41-28 vote.
-On Thursday 3 November it was passed on a 5-3-1 vote by the Senate Health Committee, and now it will go to the full Senate.
-If it is passed there, it will go to the Governor, who has not expressed enthusiasm for it.
-Watch for further information about the next step.
+On Thursday 3 November it was passed on a 5-3-1 vote by the Senate Health Committee. but then it died without a vote in the full Senate

 Archbishop Emeritus Desmond Tutu has come out in support of aid in dying.
 His video can be watched here .